Foreign internships provide excellent international law work experience, incomparable networking opportunities, and immersion in new legal cultures.

-CILE maintains a Foreign Internship Reference Guide, which is available online through Symplicity (in the document section), and in a hard copy binder available in the CILE office and at the Library Rerence Desk.
+CILE maintains a Foreign Internship Reference Guide, which is available online through PittLawWorks (in the document section), and in a hard copy binder available in the CILE office and at the Library Reference Desk.
 Review the opportunities in this guide early in the fall semester so you will not miss any formal program or funding deadlines.

-After reviewing the opportunities in the CILE Foreign Refefence Guide, schedule a meeting with the CILE Assistant Director.
+After reviewing the opportunities in the CILE Foreign Refefence Guide, schedule a meeting with CILE Executive Director Richard Thorpe.
 Make sure to bring a current resume, a statement of interest, and a copy of your transcript (1L students can bring their undergraduate transcript).

-After meeting with the Assistant Director, finalize your choices and contacting potential internship providers.
+After meeting with the Executive Director, finalize your choices and contacting potential internship providers.

 The costs associated with internships abroad

-Interns are expected to independenly arrange and manage their financial responsibilities.
+Interns are expected to independently arrange and manage their financial responsibilities.
 CILE does have limited funding available, as well as leads to competitions and scholarships

 that can help reduce costs.